Sharing debug logs

 - You have to enable the Cloud messaging API (legacy) from Firebase console and provided the Server key inside it in your dashboard as mentioned here Notifications.

 Notifications not showing in the notification bar

 With Android 13, the end user needs to give permissions for the app to be able to post notifications.

-If your app has targeted Android 13 (API Level 33), then this might be a probable cause of notifications not working.
+If your app has targeted Android 13 (API Level 33), then this might be a cause for notifications to not work.

-Helpshift SDK will not be asking for notification permissions and depend on the application for the same.
+Helpshift SDK will not be asking for notification permissions.
+It depends on the application for it.

 Handling attachments not supported by browsers on device

 - When the user clicks on an attachment in a conversation, the SDK tries to open it in the browser by default since we try to open it directly from the CDN Url.